VadimDmitr/Next.js-blog/README.md

 # Project Title

-This is my personal portfolio website, a Next.js project.
+This is my Next.js project.

 Project Link: [https://vadimnextjs.vercel.app](https://vadimnextjs.vercel.app)

 ## About The Project

-This project is a showcase of my work and abilities as a Full Stack Developer.
+This project is a Next.js project.
 You'll find a portfolio of my projects, a blog where I share insights into the world of technology, and a bit about my personal life.

 ## Getting Started